NoSQL Database Examples

 - Reduces data entry errors

-created_at TIMESTAMPTZ DEFAULT 'active'
+created_at TIMESTAMPTZ DEFAULT NOW()

-status TEXT DEFAULT 'Unknown' country TEXT
+status TEXT DEFAULT 'active'

 - Automatic relationship management